PedroPaulo00/Bardle-v2.0/README.md

 EN

 🎶 Bardle - Your Daily Musical Challenge 🎸

 Bardle is an engaging daily game where you guess the song! 🎵 Put your musical ear to the test and see how quickly you can identify the track.
-Can you get the perfect score today? 🎯
+Can you get the perfect score today?🎯

 🕹️ Experience Bardle on Vercel: https://bardle-v2-0.vercel.app